Manchester Terrier

 Official measurements, coat, and temperament

-- Coat: Short, smooth, and glossy, requiring minimal maintenance.
+- Coat: Short, dense, and glossy, requiring minimal grooming.

-- Color: Jet black with rich mahogany tan markings.
+- Color: Jet black with rich mahogany tan markings, clearly defined and not bleeding into the black.

 Breed Trivia